SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

   ```
 -->

-## Protocols That Have Only Semantic Requirements
+## Protocols that Have Only Semantic Requirements

 All of the example protocols above require some methods or properties,
 but a protocol declaration doesn't have to include any requirements.